apostrophecms/docs/docs/cookbook/extending-the-ui.md

 },
 ```

 The first watcher is `generation()`.
 This method will fire if the `generation` prop is either updated within the component or by Apostrophe.
-This causes the stored values for our schema fields to be updated.
+This causes the component and all of its sub-fields to re-render, which is needed if a parent component needs to change the schema itself, e.g. when a field type is used in a page and the page type changes.
 Note that you can utilize this watcher to trigger an update of the component.
-But, you should avoid mutating the passed prop by setting ``:generation=$"`${generation}:${innerGeneration}`"``, and then triggering the update by incrementing the `innerGeneration` value.
+But, you should avoid mutating the passed prop by setting ``:generation="`${generation}:${innerGeneration}`"``, and then triggering the update by incrementing the `innerGeneration` value.

 The `gradeSchemaInput` handler will be called any time there is a change to one of our schema input fields.
 As long as there aren't errors in any of the schema fields, this will update the state values for our input fields.